 Next, dinner is served, and Charu encourages us to let go of our cutlery, and use only our right hand to eat.

 The menu consists of fish curry, beetroot curry, traditional cabbage fry, accompanied by aromatic rice and a fresh salad.
 For dessert, Charu treats us to sago pudding.
-I admit I was concerned about the food at first, due to not being a fan of neither fish nor beetroot, but all my worries went away after tasting the dishes.
+I admit the fact that I am neither a fan of fish nor beetroot, had me slightly concerned for my taste buds, but all my worries went away after the first bite.

 Everything was full of flavour, the aromas blended nicely together for every part of the meal, and the dessert was heavenly.
-The fact that all the food was cooked with help from each and every one of the attendees made it so much more delicious, and the pictures below demonstrate that.
+The fact that all the food was cooked with help from each and every one of the attendees made it so much more delicious.
+The pictures below of my empty plate should tell you everything you need to know.

-Overall, the experience was one-of-a-kind.
-Charu’s energy and her passion for food are contagious, which made the class seem like a bunch of friends cooking together.
+The experience at Free to Feed was one-of-a-kind.
+Charu’s energy and her passion for food are contagious, which made the class seem less of a lesson and more like a bunch of friends cooking together.
 I left the workshop having learned how to prepare several new yummy dishes (everyone gets sent the recipes so you don’t have to worry about memorizing every step), and with a belly full of amazing food.

 Not only that but I had that lovely warm sensation that comes with doing Good; because these cooking classes not only benefit the attendees, but also the asylum and refugee seekers whose lives are improved by Free To Feed’s initiative.
 On this note, I would like to thank the organisers, the volunteers, the other participants, and especially Charu herself for such a beautiful experience.